Analysis | Tests of Biden’s leadership, and GOP’s willingness to cooperate, come quickly

 Trump was a dismal failure on that front.
 Through his own dismissals of the use of masks, he helped to turn a safe health practice into a politically divisive issue.
 This is now Biden’s problem.
 His early executive actions will require the wearing of masks on federal property and on airplanes, trains and buses traveling between states.
 He has also asked for a 100-day commitment by Americans to wear masks.

-Biden stands to gain considerably if he is successful implementing an effective strategy to deal with the pandemic and persuades those resistant to the wearing of masks or practicing socially distant behavior.
+Biden stands to gain considerably if he is successful in implementing an effective strategy to deal with the pandemic and persuades those resistant to the wearing of masks and practicing socially distant behavior.
 To do that he will have to turn words into results, but the payoffs for the health of the country and for Biden politically could be large.
 As the leader of the party of government, Biden needs to demonstrate that government can work.

 Executive actions are limited and imperfect tools.
 Biden can use them to signal policy changes — rejoining the Paris climate agreement or stopping construction on a border wall — or to try to move the bureaucracy.
 But only through legislation can he, like other presidents, enact major changes.
 That’s where his $1.9 trillion rescue package becomes central to judgments about his presidency.